Konstantina Krokidi (PhD)

 I am Konstantina, and my academic venture so far can be thought as a beam, whose trajectory, and property, are changing along its journey.
 The ray originated in Athens where, as the focus of my Master’s degree in Nuclear Physics, I bombarded natural Hf with neutron beams for reaction cross section measurements.
 Trading off neutron for laser beams, in 2017 I joined Stavros Lab Group as a PhD student , with my project’s title being “A Structure Dynamics Function Approach to Sunscreen Design”.
 In largely simpler terms this means, “Shoot laser beams at sunscreen molecules, see what happens”, and -truthfully- I couldn’t be happier about it!

-On my spare time I enjoy being an elementary school teacher at the Greek School of Coventry, as well as cooking, baking and eating!
+In my spare time I enjoy being a substitute teacher at the Greek School of Coventry, as well as cooking, baking and eating!

 (1) Highlights from Faraday Discussion on ultrafast photoinduced energy and charge transfer

 J.M.
 Woolley, K.M.
 Krokidi, M.A.P.
 Turner, M.D.
 Horbury, V.G.
 Stavros and N.d.N.Rodrigues